-Using GTMetrix, we recorded a speed test.
+Using GTMetrix, we recorded a speed test and looked at the data.
 For this test, we selected unrestricted bandwidth but used the location of Syndey, Australia.
 (This could not be further away from our website’s hosting location).
-If you are wondering why you can’t see much action in the video, that is because it is a speedy page load!

 GTMetrix Performance Summary